No-Skids-Alliance/NSA/docs/source/content/glossary.rst

 report
   In the context of a penetration test, a written document containing vulnerabilities, exploits, mitigation and advice, created by the penetration tester for the client.

+reverse shell
+  A piece of software that provides a remote attacker with command-line access to a target system by connecting to a port on the attacker's system which was opened for this purpose.
+Similar to a bind shell.

 scope